-Residence halls are supervised by a full-time Residence Hall Directors/Coordinators who oversee all operational aspects of the residence hall.
-Student Resident Advisors are also assigned to each residence hall.
-The Resident Advisors receive training prior to the return of students each semester, including security training.
-Other training and conferences for Resident Advisors takes place on a regular basis during each semester.
-Police Officers and Residential Hall Security Officers conduct routine patrols throughout each residence at all hours of the day and night.
+Residence halls are supervised by full-time Residence Hall Coordinators (RHC) who oversee all operational aspects of the residence hall.
+Student Resident Advisors (RA) are also assigned to each residence hall.
+The RA's receive training prior to the return of students each semester, including security training.
+Other training for RA's takes place on a regular basis throughout each semester.
+Police Officers and Residence Hall Security officers (RHO) conduct routine patrols throughout each residence at all hours of the day and night.